Olexandr88/devdao-domains/README.md

 ## DevDAORegistry.sol
 The implementation of the registry, the contract used by the token owner to set metadata that will correspond with each name and the respective token Id.
-The functinality includes:
+The functionality includes:
 - Setter for name to token Id
 - Setter for user profile metadata struct
 - Setter for address metadata